 The AP-MS experiments showed that most Gsp1 interface mutations significantly altered physical interactions with the two principal GTPase regulators, GAP and GEF.
-To address the question whether the mutations act directly or indirectly (i.e. by altering the competition between physical interaction partners in the cell), we recombinantly expressed and purified wild-type Gsp1 and 22 mutants that expressed and purified well.
-We then measured the effect of the mutations on GAP-mediated GTP hydrolysis and GEF-mediated nucleotide exchange in vitro (Fig. 3a, b, Extended Data Fig. , Supplementary File 1 Figures , , and Tables 6, 7).
-Of the 2 Gsp1 point mutants, 14 (all of which had strong GI profiles except K132H) showed 3- to >200-fold effect on either or both of the GAP- or GEF-mediated reactions (Extended Data Fig. 5e).
-In particular, mutations that are not in the interface with the GAP both increased (3-fold, R108G mutant) and decreased (10-fold, R78K, T34E/Q/A, andD79S mutants) the catalytic efficiency of GAP-mediated GTP hydrolysis, compared to wild-type Gsp1 (Fig. 3a).
+To address the question whether the mutations act indirectly (i.e. by altering the competition between physical interaction partners in the cell) or directly, we recombinantly expressed and purified wild-type and 24 Gsp1 mutants and measured their effects on GAP-mediated GTP hydrolysis and GEF-mediated nucleotide exchange in vitro (Fig. 3a, b, Extended Data Fig. 6, Supplementary File 1 Figures 3, 4, and Tables 6, 7).
+Of the 24 Gsp1 point mutants, 14 (all of which had strong GI profiles except K132H) showed 3- to >200-fold effect on either or both of the GAP- or GEF-mediated reactions (Extended Data Fig. 6e).
+In particular, mutations that are not in the interface with the GAP both increased (3-fold, R108G mutant) and decreased (3 to 10-fold, T34E/Q/A, R78K, D79S, and R112S mutants) the catalytic efficiency of GAP-mediated GTP hydrolysis, compared to wild-type Gsp1 (Fig. 3a).
 As expected, mutations in the interface with the GEF (K101, and R108) decreased the catalytic efficiency of GEF-mediated nucleotide exchange >40-fold.
 However, other mutations not in the GEF interface (R78K, Y157A) also decreased the efficiency notably (3- to 10-fold, Fig. 3b).
 These results show that Gsp1 interface mutations are capable of modulating the GTPase cycle by directly affecting GTP hydrolysis and nucleotide exchange catalyzed by the two core switch regulators, GAP and GEF.
 Moreover, since seven out of the 14 mutations with larger than 3-fold effects are located outside of the interfaces with either the GAP or the GEF as well as outside the known switch regions, our data suggest considerable, previously unappreciated, allostery in the GTPase switch.

 To probe the mechanism of these allosteric effects, we examined the impact of Gsp1 point mutations on the conformational distribution in the active site of GTP-bound Gsp1 using 1D 31P nuclear magnetic resonance (NMR) spectroscopy.
-Similar to the human homolog Ran{Geyer, 1999, r04729}, 1D 31P NMR spectra of S. cerevisiae wild-type Gsp1:GTP showed two distinct peaks for the γ-phosphate of bound GTP arising from differences in the local chemical environment of the γ-phosphate in each of two distinct conformations (termed γ1 and γ2) (Extended Data Fig. 6a).
-While 87% of wild-type Gsp1:GTP was in the γ2 state conformation, the populations of the γ2 state in Gsp1 mutants ranged from close to 0% for T34E and T34Q, to close to 100% for H141R, Y157A, and K132H (Fig. 3c).
-Remarkably, these interface sites are at least 18 Å away from the γ phosphate of Gsp1-bound GTP (Fig. 3d, e).
+Prior 31P NMR data on human Ran{Geyer, 1999 #139} and Ras{Geyer, 1996 #118} showed two distinct peaks for the γ-phosphate of bound GTP arising from differences in the local chemical environment of the γ-phosphate in each of two distinct conformations (termed γ1 and γ2) (Extended Data Fig. 7a).
+This work also showed that the ratio of γ1 and γ2 active state conformations in human Ran can be altered by the Q69L, T42A, and F35L mutations close to the nucleotide binding site, as well as by distal effector binding.
+Our 31P NMR spectra of S. cerevisiae wild-type Gsp1:GTP showed two distinct peaks for the γ-phosphate of bound GTP with 87% of wild-type Gsp1:GTP in the γ2 state conformation.
+Strikingly, the relative populations of the γ1 and γ2 states were modulated by out Gsp1 interface mutations, and ranged from close to 0% in the γ2 state for T34E and T34Q, to close to 100% for H141R, Y157A, and K132H (Fig. 3c).